 Furthermore, our theoretical framework is consistent with observations of Rab5 domain formation on synthetic membranes~\cite{CLS+20}.
 In this system, which plays a crucial role in endocytic protein sorting, the small GTPase Rab5 acts as a two-state molecule, switching between inactive (GDP-bound) and active (GTP-bound) states.
 The Rabex5/Rabaptin5 complex functions as the catalytic unit that binds the active state (GTP-Rab5) and promotes the transition from the inactive to the active state, thus creating a positive feedback loop.
 By varying the concentration of the catalytic unit, they observe a transition from a homogeneous state to one with stable domains (see Figs.~3B-D from Ref.~\cite{CLS+20}), which closely mirrors the phase transition predicted by our theoretical phase diagram.

 The dynamics of sufficiently large phase-separated domains is nearly deterministic and governed by Eq.~(\ref{eq:TDGL}), which shows that the system evolves to minimize the effective energy in Eq.~(\ref{eq:effectiveenergy}).
-The energy per unit length of an interface is the interfacial tension, $\sigma$.
-For a flat interface at coexistence (where the potential is symmetric, $\phi_0=0$), the profile obeys~\cite{Bray94}:

-where $x$ is a coordinate transverse to the interface.
-The interfacial tension is then given by:

-To express $\sigma$ explicitly in terms of the non-equilibrium kinetic rates, we approximate $V(\phi)$ with a fourth-order polynomial (see App.~\ref{sec:polyn}), yielding:
+At large times, this leads to relaxation to the stationary state